compscidr/kanonproxy/README.md

 An anonymous proxy written in kotlin.

+There are four modules for this project.

+## Core
-This project is meant to be a library that can run on android or linux.
+The core module is meant to be a library that can run on Android or Linux.
 It does not provide the client / server functionality.
 It is able to process packets which have been parsed by https://github.com/compscidr/knet, manage sessions and make outgoing anonymous requests based on the incoming traffic.
 It also receives the return traffic, and puts them into a queue.
+Outgoing ICMP requests are made by https://github.com/compscidr/icmp

 It is up to consumers of the this library to implement a server or a tun/tap adapter, or a VPN service on Android to make use of this library.

+There are example implementations of a client and server in each of the respective modules as well.

+Lastly there is a sample Android app which uses a local client and server alongside the Android VPN functionality to intercept the packets.

 ## Usage
 The examples below show a contrived example where the packets are manually constructed.
 This